Peeragogy/Peeragogy.github.io/practice.md

 *What’s Next.* If we sense that something needs to change about the project, that is a clue that we might need to record a new pattern, or revise our existing patterns.

+#### References

+1. David M. Dikel, David Kane, and James R. Wilson.
+Software
+   architecture: Organizational Principles and Patterns.
+Pearson Education, 2001.
+2. Eugene Eric Kim et al. Wikimedia Strategic Plan: A collaborative vision for the movement through 2015.
+Wikimedia Foundation, 2011.
+3. Christian Kohls.
+“The structure of patterns”.
+In: Proceedings of the 17th Conference on Pattern Languages of Programs.
+ACM.
+    2010, p.
+12.

 # Reduce, reuse, recycle